localsite/editor/README.md

 Javascript browser-frontend work resides in [Google-OneTap](onetap/).

-This repo requires having the [localsite repo](https://github.com/localsite/) in an adjacent folder, within the same site root.
+This repo requires having the [localsite repo](https://github.com/localsite/) in an adjacent folder in the same site root.
+See [getting started](../localsite/start/).

+Go to [console.developers.google.com](https://console.developers.google.com/).
+Under "Domain Verification" enter domains (works on localhost before doing this).
+Verify ownership by copying html file into site root.
+(Used maps.g account) <!-- also added l email.) -->

 <!--
 It may be possible to duplicate some of the following server-side process using this Python 2.7
 <a href="https://codelabs.developers.google.com/codelabs/credential-management-api/index.html">Auto Sign-in with the Credential Management API</a>.